surevelox/OrchardCore.Modules/DevicePreview/README.md

 ## What's New
 - Supports OrchardCore CMS >= 1.3.0
-- Removed support for .NET 5 and .NETCore 3.1
+- Dropped support for .NET 5 and .NETCore 3.1
 - Added support for license key.

-> If your Orchard Core deployment is running on Orchard Core CMS <= 1.2.2 then use version 1.2
+> If your Orchard Core deployment is running on Orchard Core CMS <= 1.3 then use version 1.2

 ## Install

 Add `Surevelox.OrchardCore.DevicePreview` to your Orchard Core CMS Web project

 ```bash